bourkison/burn-project-v3/README.md

 ### Video
 * Autopause video when out of view
-* Add a "Media Loaded" Variable
+* Add a "Media Loaded" Variable to see if video still processing
 * Video signature use cookies (as current method doesnt work on iOS)
 * Cleaner Video Style